 Working for us

 We have a large number of permanent training staff.
-We believe this is essential to maintain consistency and quality in our courses and to develop new materials and approaches to language learning and teaching.
+We believe this is important to maintain reliability and quality in our courses and to develop new materials and approaches to language learning and teaching.
 We currently employ 18 permanent trainers.
 We also use fixed-term contract trainers for shorter periods as well as carefully selected freelance trainers.
-In this way we are able to maximize our flexibility and ensure that staff experience and expertise precisely match the client's needs.
+In this way we can maximise our flexibility and make sure that staff experience and expertise precisely match the client's needs.

-We are a training organisation and as part of that our Trainers are continually developing, ensuring their skills and knowledge are up to date.
+We are a training organisation and as part of that our trainers are always developing, making sure their skills and knowledge are up to date.

 All of our trainers, carefully selected for their qualifications, expertise and experience will: